Glen Parkes

 halina@jacemediamusic.com

-Head of Reviews and press
+Head of Reviews and Press Pr/News

 I’m passionate about continuing the rock scene for years to come and giving new blood bands a good shot, so you’ll find me hanging out Playing all the new cd and online music I can find Growing up in Poland I had a wide range of music in my life